What Other Parents Are Reading

 - dried fruits

-- Continue serving iron-fortified cereal until kids are 18-24 months old.
+- Serve iron-fortified infant cereal until kids are 18-24 months old.

-- Serve iron-rich foods alongside foods containing vitamin C — such as tomatoes, broccoli, oranges, and strawberries — which improves the body's absorption of iron.
+- Serve iron-rich foods alongside foods containing vitamin C — such as tomatoes, broccoli, oranges, and strawberries.
+Vitamin C improves the way the body absorbs iron.

-- Avoid serving coffee or tea at mealtime — both contain tannins that reduce iron absorption.
+- Avoide serving coffee or tea at mealtime — both contain tannins that reduce the way the body absorbs iron.

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.